 In addition to disability insurance, ROPs may also be offered on life insurance and other types of insurance policies.

 By paying extra for your coverage, the insurance company agrees to return some or all of the premium paid at a specified interval.

-ROP riders can be expensive.
+Return of premium riders can be expensive.
 The cost varies by company and other factors, but a policy with the rider may cost 60 percent to 80 percent more than a similar policy without the rider.
-That means a policy that would normally cost $4,000 a year would increase to $6,400 to $7,200.
+That means a policy that would normally cost $4,000 a year would increase anywhere from $6,400 to $7,200.

 The amount you get back will vary by policy.
-Carriers have a variety of payback options for ROP riders.
+Carriers have a variety of payback options for return of premium riders.